Skip to content

 Best Philadelphia Garbage Truck Accident Lawyer

-Some Philadelphia Accident Examples
+Some Philadelphia Garbage Truck Accident Examples

 Common Causes of Garbage Truck Accidents

-• Massive blind spots.
+• Massive blind spots around the truck.

 • Drowsy or fatigued drivers.

-• Inattentive or distracted drivers.
+• Distracted or inattentive drivers.

-• Worn brakes and tires.
+• Worn brakes and tires that affect stopping distance.

-• Faulty reverse gear alarms.
+• Faulty or malfunctioning reverse gear alarms.

-• Objects falling from the trucks.
+• Objects falling from the truck during operation.

-• Inexperience or lack of proper training.
+• Inexperienced drivers or lack of proper training.

-• Driving under the influence of alcohol, drugs or both.
+• Driving under the influence of alcohol or drugs.

 Note: Garbage trucks purchased by the City of Philadelphia after 2018 will all have side guards.